 This laboratory class explores the techniques, equipment and experimental designs common to animal physiology.
 Topics may include muscle physiology, cardiac physiology, salt and water balance, metabolism, and exercise physiology.
 A variety of experimental techniques will be used.
 Students will participate in experimental design, perform experiments and present results in oral and written form.
 Students also will read and analyze relevant papers from the primary literature.
+This counts toward the upper-level laboratory requirement.
 Prerequisite: BIOL 109Y-110Y and completion of or concurrent enrollment in BIOL 243.